Private investment in environmental and sustainable projects and infrastructure.

 Government is supporting private investment into sustainable projects and infrastructure.
 The City of London’s Green Finance Initiative was established in 2016 at the request of Government to promote the UK as a global centre for green finance.
 Government has supported the LENDERS project through Innovate UK which aims to improve estimations of energy costs for homeowners when calculating mortgage affordability.

 Green Finance Taskforce

 To build on the UK’s global leadership in the sector, BEIS and HMT will be co-hosting a Green Finance Taskforce that will bring together senior leaders from the financial sector.
 This Taskforce will work with industry to accelerate the growth of green finance, and help us deliver the investment required to meet the UK’s carbon reduction targets.
-The Terms of Reference will be published following the first meeting in late September.

 Members of the Green Taskforce

 - Sir Roger Gifford (Chair), Representing the Green Finance Initiative